Paws for Thought: The joy of doggy adoption

 Woman sleeping peacefully in bed

-A good night’s sleep should never be overestimated.
+The power of a good night’s sleep should never be underestimated.
 In fact, poor sleep patterns can have serious negative effects on our mental and physical health.
-Walking outside means we get exposure to light, which aids the body’s ability to get in the right cycle for sleep later on.
+Walking outside means we get exposure to light, which helps regulate the body's natural sleep-wake cycle; known as the circadian rhythm.

 It boosts mood

-Walking at a brisk pace will release serotonin, dopamine and endorphins in the body.
-Our natural feel-good chemicals, this little blend works wonders to lift the spirits.
+Walking at a brisk pace will release serotonin, dopamine and endorphins in the body among other things.
+This little blend of feel-good hormones works wonders to lift the spirits.

 It increases energy